MorbidRose916/morbidrose916.github.io/_books/den_of_the_bear.md

 ---
 layout: book-review
-title: Den fo the Bear (Vanished Series Book 6)
+title: Den of the Bear (Vanished Series Book 6)
 author: B.B.
 Griffith
 cover: assets/img/book_covers/den_bear.jpg
 olid:  # use Open Library ID to fetch cover (if no `cover` is provided)